rodrigo210399/Group_5_Project_Intro_to_Python/README.md

 7. Saving as CSV:
       * For each company DataFrame, save it as a CSV file, where the filename could be based on the company name or a unique identifier.
 8. Scheduled CSV Update:
       * Implement a function that includes the steps to update and save the CSV files.
-Then, schedule this function to run at regular intervals.
+Then, schedule this function to run at regular intervals of 2 min.
 ### Database